turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 It is important to note that you do not have to push every time you commit.
 You can make several commits, and `push` will send all the new commits you made at once.

+### Practice

+* Create a new repository called `git_practice`
+* Add the remote to your local `git_practice` repository
+* Push your existing commits to the GitHub repository
+* Make additional changes to your README
+* Commit them
+* Push your changes to GitHub

 ## Branching

 If you do `git status` you'll see part of the status is "On branch master".
 Branches represent a line of development.
 The master branch is the default branch, and is typically where the code works without known bugs.

 Switching to a branch is called a **checkout**.
 When you checkout a new branch, it can serve as a sandbox for development where you can make changes or experiment with a research spike without affecting the master branch.
-If whatever you are trying doesn't work, no big deal; your master branch remains in tact.
+If whatever you are trying doesn't work, no big deal; your master branch remains intact.

 [This link](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) shows some helpful visuals related to git branches.